yasirkula/UnityDynamicPanels/README.md

 `static event PanelDelegate OnPanelBecameActive`: raised when a panel becomes active in the hierarchy

 `static event PanelDelegate OnPanelBecameInactive`: raised when a panel becomes inactive in the hierarchy

+`static event TabDelegate OnActiveTabChanged`: raised when a panel's active tab changes. *TabDelegate* takes a *PanelTab* parameter

+`static event TabDelegate OnStartedDraggingTab`: raised when user starts dragging a tab

+`static event TabDelegate OnStoppedDraggingTab`: raised when user stops dragging a tab or system force stops a drag operation

 `static int NumberOfPanels { get; }`: returns the number of alive panels (including inactive panels)